-an increase in the maximum number of consecutive dry days (CDD).
-The spring shows, on average, 48.5 % of rainy days in 1979 versus 36.3 % in 2017, and the average maximum periods of consecutive dry days evolve from 8.7 to 15.4 d.
-In spring, the weather is drier, with fewer rainy days but slightly more extremes.
-This is consistent with the decrease in relative humidity that affects the triggering of precipitation (Bastin et al., 2019; Rasmussen et al., 2017).
-In JJA (Fig. 7d), the frequency of mean intensities (PRCP between 12 and $20 \,\mathrm{mm}\,\mathrm{d}^{-1}$) increases and the frequency of extreme intensities decreases.
+consecutive wet days (CWD) and an increase in the maximum number of consecutive dry days (CDD).
+The spring shows, on average, 48.5 % of rainy days in 1979 versus 36.3 % in 2017, and the average maximum periods of consecutive dry days evolve from 8.7 to 15.4 days.
+In spring, the weather is drier with fewer rainy days, but slightly more extremes.
+This is consistent with the decrease in relative humidity that affects the triggering of precipitation (Rasmussen et al., 2017; Bastin et al., 2019).
+In JJA (Fig. 7d), the frequency of mean intensities (PRCP between 12 and 20 mm day-1) increases and the frequency of extreme intensities decreases.
 However, in JJA, despite all rainfall indices showing an increase, none is significant (Fig. 8c).
-In SON (Fig. 7e), the frequency of daily intensity decreases over the current period, a result also observed with the significant decrease of the SDII (Fig. 8d), i.e. a decrease in the daily mean intensity.
+In SON (Fig. 7e), the frequency of daily intensity decreases over the current period, a result also observed with the significant decrease